htcat/htcat/README.md

 ## Installation ##

 This program depends on a Go 1.1 installation.
-One can use a remote `go get` and then `go install` to compile it from source:
+One can use `go get` to download and compile it from source:

     $ go get github.com/htcat/htcat/cmd/htcat
-    $ go install github.com/htcat/htcat/cmd/htcat

 ## Help and Reporting Bugs ##